 Hidden report reveals how workers got sick while cleaning up Ohio derailment site

-- Workers cleaning the contaminated creeks near East Palestine, Ohio, became sick, experiencing headaches and nausea due to chemicals released during the process, as reported by The Associated Press.
+- Workers cleaning the contaminated creeks in East Palestine, Ohio, became sick, experiencing headaches and nausea, according to a report from The Associated Press.

-- Findings about worker illnesses were withheld from the public last spring despite local concerns about health effects from the chemicals involved in the Norfolk Southern derailment.
+- The report on these illnesses was not shared with the public last spring, despite residents' concerns about health effects from the chemicals involved.

-- Resident Misti Allison emphasized that the community lacks sufficient monitoring of long-term health impacts, indicating that the report should not have been kept secret.
+- Resident Misti Allison emphasized that monitoring long-term health effects is inadequate, and the report should not have been kept hidden.

 Insights by Ground AI